-Why are we (still) asked by our straight counterparts who the man or woman in sex, or in a relationship?
+- Why are we (still) asked by our straight counterparts which the man or woman in sex, or in a relationship?

 Without oversimplifying, guys who prefer to fuck need an erection, lube, point and shoot.
 Guys who prefer to bottom usually have to make sure they’re clean (douched, a task in itself), may moderate what they eat before sex, and have the angst that they don’t shit the bed or spoil the moment with a poo alert.
 In fact, bottoming is a skill set, an entire process, often underrated.

-That’s not to say there are not considerate and thoughtful tops but from a bottom’s perspective it can be a very mixed bag.
+That’s not to say there are not considerate and thoughtful tops, but from a bottom’s perspective it can be a very mixed bag.
 Similarly, perhaps tops think this of bottoms?
-Tops will say that it’s more work, physically and emotionally especially if it’s longer extended session.
-There’s also the need for a connection which can be frustrating if your partner appears bored, or has little inclination to ‘join in’.
+Tops will say that it’s more work, physically and emotionally, especially if it’s a long extended session.
+There’s also the need for a connection which can be frustrating if your partner appears bored or has little inclination to ‘join in’.